-Friday the 13th is usually a day of superstitions, eerie sensations and unexplainable occurrences.
+Friday the 13th is usually a day of superstitions, eerie sensations, and unexplainable occurrences.
 But when you're doing your own SEO, those feelings can sound all too familiar year-round.
-From sudden rank changes and to mysterious algorithm updates, SEO can be pretty frightening at times.
+From sudden rank changes to mysterious algorithm updates, SEO can be pretty frightening at times.

 Luckily (or unluckily), search engines are quick to pick up on the latest SEO ploys and start demoting websites left and right.
 So in honor of Friday the 13th, let's ward off any bad luck by learning about some of the most common SEO pitfalls.

 Here are 13 SEO mistakes you should avoid at all costs:

 1. Don’t use rankings as the sole indicator of SEO success